Planning out family fun ideas can be overwhelming because there’s the pressure to be creative and put on a truly fabulous event that all will enjoy.

 35. Cupcake Wars

-Have students/families bring in cupcakes first for judging (by an independent panel!) and then a taste test by all!
+Have students/families bring in cupcakes first for judging (by an independent panel too limit hard feelings or calls of favoritism) and then let everyone get into the act by tasting a few of the treats.

 36. Fashion Show